Chair Caning and Wicker Repair Charges

 Star of David, Spiderweb, or Daisy Caning:

 These fancy, very intricate, and difficult hand cane weaves use two different gauges of cane.
-They are not as sturdy as the Traditional 7-step Method of Hand Caning, so are usually reserved for the backs and underarms of Victorian wicker furniture only.
+They are not as sturdy as the Traditional 7-step Method of Hand Caning.

 Hand-Twisted Natural Cattail Rush or Bulrush: